william-hu-codes/react-audubon/README.md

 }
 ```

 The value of the `to` property is being set to `/details/${bird.id}`.
-This means that each url will be different for each bird.
-This is how we'll make it so that we can render the data for the specific bird when clicked.
+This means that the url will be different for each bird.
+This is how we'll make it so that we can render the data for the specific bird that was clicked.

-### Step 8.
+### Step 9.
 Add a dynamic segment to the Route

 The dynamic segment of a route path is called a _"param"_ in React Router.
 It is a part of the url that is not matched to a specific string.
 It's just a named variable that will match any value that's in that segment of the url after a forward slash (`/`).

-For example, the bird details routes will all start with `/details/` but after that, last forward slash there will be a unique id for a specific bird.
+For example, the bird details routes will all start with `/details/` but after the last forward slash, there will be a unique id for a specific bird.
 Since these are all unique and we could have hundreds or thousands of birds, we wouldn't want to have to create a Route component for each one!
 So we'll update our existing Route component's path to tell it to match any url in the address bar that starts with `/details` and is followed by a forward slash and then anything else.

 ```jsx
 <Route path="/details/:id" component={BirdDetails} />